How Does a Florida Registered Agent Service Work?

 Do I Really Need a Business Formation Service?

 You can definitely start your Florida business on your own, but we don’t recommend it.
 A lot of entrepreneurs are unaware that when they form a Florida corporation or start a Florida LLC, loads of their personal information can end up in the public record.
 Your name and address can easily be accessed by unscrupulous marketers, mailing list compilers, spammers and other individuals up to no good.

 We’re Florida business privacy experts, and as your Florida registered agent, we will list as much of our own information on your company’s formation documents as the state allows, limiting your exposure.
 We can also guide you through our unique private LLC option—called theFlorida Double LLC™—which will keep your personal information entirely off the public record.

 Stay Private: Florida Double LLC™

-We offer a completely anonymous, totally private business structure.
-Your name or address will not appear on any public document.
+Through our Florida Double LLC™ package, we offer a way to protect your privacy even further.
+Your name and address will not appear on any public document.
 Tracing the ownership of your company will only be possible through a court order.
-This is not possible with a Florida corporation, but it is through our special Double LLC™ package.
+This is not possible with a Florida corporation, but it is possible through our special Florida Double LLC™.